 Price Is Also a Factor

 Some things simply can’t be expressed as numbers on a spreadsheet, and that’s where quality comes in.
-No two products are the same, and you usually get what you pay for.
+No two products are the same and usually, what you pay for is what you get.

-Of course, that does not mean that cheap monitors are necessarily bad.
+Of course, that doesn’t mean that cheap monitors are necessarily bad.
 On the contrary, numerous budget options offer great value for your money at relatively low prices.
 Still, budget monitors and TVs have to cut some corners in one department or another.

-A $100 IPS monitor will hardly offer the same experience as a $500 one, and you can’t judge everything based on on-paper specs, which is why it’s always a good idea to look at reviews, professional and user-written alike.
+A $100 IPS monitor will hardly offer the experience of a $500 one, and you can’t judge everything based on on-paper specs, which is why it’s always a good idea to look at reviews, professional and user-written alike.